-Part of the stolen funds from Singapore-based cryptocurrency exchange KuCoin was moved in batches onto a host of crypto exchanges, Whale Alert revealed Tuesday 29 September.
+Part of the stolen funds from Singapore-based cryptocurrency exchange KuCoin was moved in batches onto a host of crypto exchanges at Routinewealth how to buy spacex stock, Whale Alert revealed Tuesday 29 September.

 The hackers moved $4.5 million of stolen XRP tokens in one transaction.

 Moreover, hackers transferred $4.5 million worth a total of 18.49 million XRP in one fell swoop.

 In addition, the hackers divided the tokens into two parts—1.35 million XRP ($333,000) and 7.14 million XRP ($4.2 million) respectively.
 They sent them to two different crypto wallets.